Lord Byron: Scotland

+Frown not on England; England owns him not: Athena, no! thy plunderer was a Scot.

+Ask’st thou the difference?
+From fair Phyle’s towers.
+Survey Bœotia; – Caledonia’s ours.

+And well I know within that bastard land, Hath Wisdom’s goddess never held command;

+A barren soil, where Nature’s germs, confined; To stern sterility, can stint the mind;

+Whose thistle well betrays the niggard earth; Emblem of all to whom the Land gives birth.

 Sea and swimming

 Byron enjoyed adventure, especially relating to the sea.

-The first recorded notable example of open water swimming took place on 3 May 1810 when Lord Byron swam from Europe to Asia across the Hellespont Strait.
+The first recorded notable example of open-water swimming took place on 3 May 1810 when Byron swam from Europe to Asia across the Dardanelles.
 This is often seen as the birth of the sport and pastime, and to commemorate it, the event is recreated every year as an open water swimming event.

 Whilst sailing from Genoa to Cephalonia in 1823, every day at noon, Byron and Trelawny, in calm weather, jumped overboard for a swim without fear of sharks, which were not unknown in those waters.
 Once, according to Trelawny, they let the geese and ducks loose and followed them and the dogs into the water, each with an arm in the ship Captain's new scarlet waistcoat, to the annoyance of the Captain and the amusement of the crew.